-The idea here is to analyse your competitors angle to the market in order to find a weakness that your company will be able to use in its own market positioning.
+The idea here is to analyse your competitor's angle to the market in order to find a weakness that your company will be able to use in its own market positioning.

 One way to carry the analysis is to benchmark your competitor against each of the key drivers of demand for your market (price, quality, add-on services, etc.) and present the results in a table.

-Below is an example for a furniture shop in France.
+Below is an example of a furniture shop in France.
 As you can see from the table all the actors on the market are currently focused on the low medium range of the market leaving the space free for a high end focused new player.

 |Revenues||€ 750,000||N.A.||€ 1,500,000||€ 400,000